Torque Verification Stands

-A.K.O.’s TSD6500-VSFL Verification Stand is a standalone, highly accurate system that allows a technician to verify the accuracy of their torque wrench right on the production floor.
+A.K.O.’s TSD6500-VSFL Verification Stand is a standalone, highly accurate torque verification device that allows a technician to verify the accuracy of their torque wrench right on the production floor.
 While it is not a substitute for calibration, it does provide assurance that the torque being applied to a given application will be accurate.
 The operator can check their torque wrench and practice torqueing techniques before actual application.
-This easy to use system uses a torque transducer of 0.1% Indicated Value, 40 times more accurate than the average torque wrench.
+This easy-to-use torque verification device uses a torque transducer of 0.1% Indicated Value, 40 times more accurate than the average torque wrench.

 The display is the TSD6500 digital torque indicator with Peak Hold and Tracking modes to check various types of torque wrenches.
 Up to four transducers can be installed on the system to check a wide range of torque tools up to 4000 lbf∙ft.